 Factors affecting payment duration should also be considered when weighing costs versus benefits.
 Strategies such as negotiating alternative financial arrangements or demonstrating self-sufficiency can minimize or avoid paying maintenance altogether.

-If you’re facing an Illinois Divorce Maintenance case, contact The Law Offices of Robert B. Buchanan today for legal assistance from experienced attorneys who will fight for your rights.
+If you’re facing an Illinois Divorce Maintenance case, contact Buchanan Law Group today for legal assistance from experienced attorneys who will fight for your rights.